 Prepare quality documentation.
 This isn’t just a formality–good documentation is a valuable resource for future project teams, giving them a clear record to look back on.
 Go beyond the basics: capture key decisions, unexpected challenges, and adjustments you made along the way as well.

 Use a consistent project closure checklist.
 By working with a checklist, you can confirm that you’ve covered all critical steps, from verifying deliverables to getting client sign-offs.
-Ideally, the checklist would be applied across different projects, standardizing the process so that every project can finish in an organized way.
+Ideally, apply the checklist across different projects, standardizing the process so that every project can finish in an organized way.
+You can download any of these free project closure checklists that we curated and edit based on your workflow.

 Essential documents for project closures